 These tumors can be intrasellar, with or without a suprasellar component 2.
 Less frequently, they can invade the cavernous sinuses, destroy the sellar floor, and extend into the sphenoid sinus 2-4.

-They have a richer blood supply than that of pituitary adenomas, such that intraoperative bleeding poses a greater risk.
+They have a richer blood supply than pituitary adenomas, such that intraoperative bleeding poses a greater risk.

 Reported as having the appearance of a solid mass isodense to the brain parenchyma.

 - isointense to the brain parenchyma on T1

 - hypointense foci: thought to represent hemosiderin deposits 5

 - T1 C+ (Gd): intense heterogeneous early enhancement, in contradistinction to macroadenomas, which enhance more slowly and not as avidly 5

 The surgical approach is done with a transsphenoidal resection. γ-knife treatment or radiotherapy can be considered for the recurrent cases 3.
 Post-treatment imaging follow-up is recommended as up to a third of the cases have been reported to recur 2.

 Roncaroli et al. first described the pituitary oncocytomas in 2002 1,2.

 - 1. Roncaroli F, Scheithauer BW, Cenacchi G, Horvath E, Kovacs K, Lloyd RV, Abell-Aleff P, Santi M, Yates AJ.
 'Spindle cell oncocytoma' of the adenohypophysis: a tumor of folliculostellate cells?.
 The American journal of surgical pathology.
 26 (8): 1048-55.
 Pubmed